 Many modern cameras cannot only take still pictures, but also record videos.
 The 5D Mark IV indeed provides movie recording capabilities, while the D3 does not.
 The highest resolution format that the 5D Mark IV can use is 4K/30p.

 Beyond body and sensor, cameras can and do differ across a range of features.
 The 5D Mark IV and the D3 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the 5D Mark IV has a higher magnification than the one of the D3 (0.71x vs 0.70x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 5D Mark IV and Nikon D3 along with similar information for a selection of comparators.